top of page

 Free Choice outdoors: Children choose what to play (climbing apparatus,

-tricycles, swings, playhouse, construction sets, etc.)
+playhouse, kitchen, construction sets, etc.)

 12:00-12:30